AKushWarrior/steel_crypt/README.md

 - [x] Create Project + add "Starter Set" of algorithms
 - [x] Add more, different hashes
 - [ ] Add more, different 2-way encryption algorithms (In progress...)
-- [ ] Try to add more packaging options
+- [x] Try to add more packaging options
 - [x] Tackle adding an RSA solution
 - [x] Create a more complete password solution
 - [x] Add more detailed example
 - [ ] Update Reading to reflect new algorithms
+- [ ] ???
+(Leave feature requests in issue tracker, and they'll end up here!)

 ---